 Since Foster Web Marketing is a reputable business that often writes about Web-related topics, and since our website isn't crammed full of other external links—a sure sign of a link farm—Google will view this backlink to Best of the Web as high-quality and, hopefully, reward the site for the backlink.
 This is exactly what you want for your site.

-You want high-quality sites that contain a link that point back to your website.
+You want high-quality sites that contain a link that points back to your website.
 What this does is show Google that you are respected on the web and that people often link to you as an authority.
 But as you may have gathered, not all backlinks are equally beneficial.
 So to begin with, we need to discuss exactly what constitutes a high-quality backlink.

 That last one, "be hard to get," is the most important.
 Why?
 Because Google knows when you try to cheat the system—when you buy or trade backlinks.
 You may not get caught in a week, you may not even get caught in many months, but you will get caught.
 So, even though getting high-quality backlinks is a chore, it's one worth doing.
 Next, I’ll show you exactly how to get the kind of backlinks that you need to fully realize your SEO potential.

-It's important you that you understand that backlinks are something to be earned, not bought.
+It's important that you understand that backlinks are something to be earned, not bought.
 To get the kind of backlinks that will stand the test of time—Panda and Penguin be damned—you need a link-building strategy based on one concept: hard work.
 You don't simply "get" them by buying or trading for them, you earn them.
 Here's how.

 The Wrong Way to Get Backlinks: Backlinks have long been an important part of a successful SEO strategy.
 They are so important that many website owners and shady SEO companies began buying into link-sharing and link-buying services.
 But, like any cheat, Google caught on and has been steadily de-indexing these services and blog networks.